Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Ease of Use

 Squarespace is a beginner-friendly tool that doesn’t require any prior coding knowledge.
 With this tool, you get everything in one place, so you can quickly set up your website.
 First, you need to choose a pre-built template, and after that, you can enter your account details and start customizing your website within no time.
 You can start website building at the very first minute, but you need to get grips with user testing.
-However, if you are stuck with any queries, you can contact Squarespace’s excellent customer support to resolve your problems.
+However, if you have any queries, you can contact Squarespace’s excellent customer support to resolve them.

 Bluehost offers a drag-and-drop builder that you can use to create websites.
 It offers automatic WordPress installation with all its hosting plans.
 With the power of WordPress, you can create a standard website up and running within minutes.
 Bluehost also offers a range of free WordPress themes that you can use to design and customize your website according to your business needs.
 All Bluehost plans also include a free domain for the first year.
 But you will also get options to purchase new domain names from the store.